telerik/blazor-docs/getting-started/vs-code-integration/introduction.md

 @[template](/_contentTemplates/common/general-info.md#vs-code-x-download)

-To access the VS Code extension press `Ctrl`+`Shift`+`P` in Windows/Linux or `Cmd`+`Shift`+`P` on Mac to open VSCode's extension launcher.
+To access the VS Code extension, press `Ctrl`+`Shift`+`P` on Windows/Linux or `Cmd`+`Shift`+`P` on Mac to open the VS Code extension launcher.

 ![launch Telerik Blazor VS Code extension](images/launch-extension.png)

->note The Telerik Blazor Extension for Visual Studio Code is designed to get and apply the latest version of Telerik UI for Blazor that you have access to.
+>note For best results, the Telerik Extension for Visual Studio Code is designed to get and apply the latest version of Telerik UI for Blazor available with your license.
+Therefore, you must ensure that your system has access to the same version of the UI components - you can achieve this with the [Telerik NuGet feed](../../installation/nuget).
 >
->Therefore, you must ensure your system is set up to have the version you require.
-You can see how to use our online feed [here](../../installation/nuget).
->
->For best results, we recommend using the latest version.